 Leaders of the movement had to eat, too.
 In Atlanta, Martin Luther King, Jr. and contemporaries such as Andrew Young and Ralph David Abernathy could attend meetings and hear the latest reports, socialize, and throw down on delicious food.
 Activists frequented Paschal's Restaurant near the historic Atlanta University Center and the meat-and-three, Busy Bee Cafe, beloved for daily specials like chicken giblets and rice.
 In Albany, soul food from Carter's Grill & Restaurant helped power the campaign there.

-A half-century later, Georgia boasts a number of notable restaurants owned and operated by black chefs, many of which have garnered national acclaim.
-And while many of their establishments remain cornerstones of their communities, they're also heralded as destination-worthy gathering places where visitors come to eat and enjoy.
+More than a half-century later, Georgia boasts a number of notable restaurants owned and operated by Black chefs, many of which have garnered national acclaim.
+And while many of their establishments remain cornerstones of their communities, they're also heralded as destination-worthy gathering places where visitors go to eat and enjoy.

 More Must-Try Restaurants